 For all modes defined in TVHT PHY, the requirements for transmit constellation RMS error is same as defined in 22.3.18.4.3 (Transmitter constellation error).

-For non-HT duplicate transmissions, requirements defined in 18.3.9.7.4 (Transmitter constellation error) apply to each CH_BANDWIDTH/2 MHz subchannel.
+For non-HT duplicate transmissions, requirements defined in 18.3.9.7.4 (Transmitter constellation error) apply to each half of the channel bandwidth.
+The channel bandwidth is determined by the TXVECTOR parameter CH_BANDWIDTH.

 Transmitter modulation accuracy (EVM) test

-For transmit modulation accuracy test, same methodology defined in 22.3.18.4.4 (Transmitter modulation accuracy (EVM) test) shall be followed noting that each subchannel is CH_BANDWIDTH/2 MHz wide.
+For transmit modulation accuracy test, same methodology defined in 22.3.18.4.4 (Transmitter modulation accuracy (EVM) test) shall be followed noting that each subchannel is half of the channel bandwidth wide.
+The channel bandwidth is determined by the TXVECTOR parameter CH_BANDWIDTH.

 TVHT PMD receiver specification